University of Arkansas Razorback Marching Band: History

 The Razorback Marching Band in formation at Razorback Stadium.

 Leadership

 Staff

 Chase Jones is the Associate Director of Bands at the University of Arkansas.
 In 2024, Jones was named Director of Athletic Bands and Director of the Razorback Marching Band.
-In 2022, Jones was made Director of the Hogwild Pep Band, the school's smaller pep band that attends sporting events other than football, such as basketball and volleyball.
+In 2022, Jones was made Director of the Hogwild Pep Band, the school's smaller pep band that attends sporting events other than football, such as basketball, volleyball and baseball.

 Chris Agwu was brought on as the Assistant Director of the Razorback Marching Band for the 2024 season.

 W. Dale Warren has been the senior Wind band director and the professor of music at the University of Arkansas.